Fiji–Tuvalu relations

 Fiji–Tuvalu relations are diplomatic and other relations between Fiji and Tuvalu.

 The countries are neighbours in the vast expanse of the Pacific Ocean; Tuvalu lies directly north of Fiji, and they share a maritime border.
 Tuvalu is by far the smaller, lesser developed and more remote of the two countries, and is therefore dependent on its close relationship with Fiji.
 The two countries established formal diplomatic relations in 1979, the year after Tuvalu's independence from the United Kingdom.

-As of 2014, their relations are described by the Fijian government as "warm and friendly".
+Dr. Eselealofa Apinelu is Tuvalu's current High Commissioner to Fiji.
+On 21 December 2023 William Toganivalu was appointed as Fiji's roving ambassador to the Pacific island countries and territories and agencies of the council of regional organisations in the Pacific.

+Both Fiji and Tuvalu are full members of the Commonwealth of Nations.

 History

 The countries were first linked together as British colonies in the late 19th century, when they both came within the jurisdiction of the British Western Pacific Territories, the administrative centre of which was in Fiji.
 After the Second World War, Tuvalu's first doctors were trained at the Fiji School of Medicine, while some of the Tuvaluans from the overcrowded atoll of Vaitupu moved permanently to the island of Kioa, in Fiji, where they and their descendants still live.
 Fiji remains Tuvalu's gateway to the outside world.
 The only flights to and from Funafuti International Airport are via Suva, on Air Fiji.
-In addition, Fiji "is by far Tuvalu’s largest source of imports".

 When the Commander of Fiji's military, Commodore Voreqe Bainimarama, took power in Fiji in a coup in 2006, Tuvalu did not join countries such as Australia, New Zealand or Samoa in condemning the new regime.
 Tuvalu remained supportive of Bainimarama's statements that he would restore democracy on his own schedule.
 Akuila Yabaki, of the Citizens' Constitutional Forum in Fiji, noted that Tuvalu had little choice in the matter, as it was heavily dependent on maintaining good relations with Fiji.

 In 2013, Sir Gordon Ward, a British national serving as Chief Justice of Tuvalu, was a denied a visa by the Fijian government to transit via Fiji on his flight to Tuvalu.
 Ward had previously sat as a judge in Fiji's Court of Appeal, before resigning in protest against the 2006 coup.
 As there are no flights into Tuvalu other than through Fiji, Tuvalu's Chief Justice was unable to enter Tuvalu.
 Fiji remained unresponsive to Tuvalu's attempts to resolve the matter, although the incident was said not to have severely affected bilateral relations.